-AI Automation for Business
+Operator-led AI for SMEs

-We wire AI into the CRM, WhatsApp, email, and booking tools your team already uses and ship the working system in under three weeks.
+We wire AI into the CRM, WhatsApp, email, and booking tools your team already uses and deliver the working system in under three weeks.
 No roadmap decks.
 No dashboards nobody reads.
 No agency overhead.
 Operator-built and operator-run.

 01

-What AI automation for business actually means
+What business automation with AI actually means

 02

-Why most AI automation projects fail SMEs
+Why do most AI projects fail SMEs?

 “£3,500 a month for local SEO and I do not have 12 months to find out if it works.”